miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Made vendors sell SWAT rifle bullets and lowered price of fire axe.
 +Tseng will offer Shin Guntos and the SPAS directly but no powerups.
 +Made Tseng not offer blood and hide his special inventory better.
++Prevented exploit of selling books and removed Trip button sound.

 Tutorial:
 +Added unused quest logs, Sabbat goon muzzle flashes and a fade out.